 The number of immigrants and refugees settling in the United States has increased dramatically in recent decades as has their dispersion to numerous states that have not traditionally been a destination for immigrants.
-The overwhelming majority of children in immigrant families (88% in 2012) are U.S. born.
-This tool shows how the number and share of children of immigrants changed between 1990 and 2012 for the nation overall and for individual states.
-It also allows you to examine these trends for two groups of children: between 0 and 5 and between 6 and 17.
-Make your state and age group selections using the drop-down menus.
+The overwhelming majority of children in immigrant families (88 percent in 2014) are U.S. born.
+This tool shows how the number and share of children of immigrants changed between 1990 and 2014 for the nation overall and for individual states.
+It also allows you to examine these trends for two groups of children: between ages 0 and 5 and between ages 6 and 17.
+Make your state and age group selections using the dropdown menus.

-Migration Policy Institute tabulation of data from the U.S. Census Bureau's 2012 American Community Survey and 1990 Census decennial data.
-The 1990 data were accessed from Steven Ruggles, J. Trent Alexander, Katie Genadek, Ronald Goeken, Matthew B. Schroeder, and Matthew Sobek.
-Integrated Public Use Microdata Series: Version 5.0 [Machine-readable database].
-Minneapolis: University of Minnesota, 2010.
+Migration Policy Institute tabulation of data from the U.S. Census Bureau's 2014 American Community Survey and 1990 Census decennial data.
+The 1990 data were accessed from Steven Ruggles, J. Trent Alexander, Katie Genadek, Ronald Goeken, Matthew B. Schroeder, and Matthew Sobek, Integrated Public Use Microdata Series: Version 5.0 [Machine-readable database] (Minneapolis: University of Minnesota, 2010).